 What about you?

 Are you visiting this page because you know nothing about Feldenkrais, or you have just discovered it, or are you curious about learning more through embodied experiences that modalities like Feldenkrais can offer?
-I’d love to know.
+Drop me a line – I’d love to know.

 Hi, this is a comment.